foundriesio/docs/source/user-guide/container-preloading/container-preloading.rst

 .. prompt:: bash host:~$, auto

-    host:~$ git commit -m "Configure shellhttpd as pre-load app" factory-config.yml host:~$ git push
+    host:~$ git commit -m "Configure shellhttpd as preload app" factory-config.yml host:~$ git push

-Getting a New Image with Pre-loaded Containers
+Getting a New Image with Preloaded Containers
 ----------------------------------------------

-From now on, every time a ``platform`` or ``containers`` build finishes, it will generate a ``.wic.gz`` file with the pre-loaded Docker Image.
+After these steps, when a ``platform`` or ``containers`` build finishes, it will generate a ``.wic.gz`` file in :guilabel:`Runs`, :guilabel:`assembly-system-image` with the preloaded Docker Image.

 Find your ``containers`` folder and trigger a new build.